-

 What if I have a DE CDL and get a traffic ticket?

-DE CDL drivers must inform their employers within 30 days of receiving a traffic ticket.
+DE CDL drivers must inform their employers within 30 days of being convicted of a traffic violation.

 After that, you’ll either choose the voluntary assessment option and pay your fine (depending on your violation, this might not be an option), or go to court to fight your ticket or answer the charges.

-What if I am younger than 21 and get a DUI ticket?
+What if I am younger than 21 years old and get a DUI ticket?

 If you’re convicted, your license will be revoked.